Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Introduction

-The departure point from classical mechanics to standard quantum mechanics is the Heisenberg's uncertainty principle (HUP), which states the incompatibility of position and momentum operators, reflecting the inherent imprecision of the measurement of one when the other is known precisely.

-However, at scales approaching the Planck length, theories of quantum gravity suggest that the geometry of space-time cannot be measured below the Planck scale or below the minimal length.
-The observation of minimally measured length scale can be studied in different theories like string theory (minimal length scale is the string length itself)\cite{veneziano1986stringy,witten1996reflections,scardigli1999generalized,gross1988string,amati1989can,yoneya1989interpretation}, minimally measured length in loop quantum gravity\cite{ashtekar2003quantum,hossain2010background}, and in black holes\cite{scardigli2018modified}.
+The departure point from classical mechanics to the standard quantum mechanics is the Heisenberg's uncertainty principle (HUP), which states the incompatibility of position and momentum operators, reflecting the inherent imprecision of the measurement of one when the other is known precisely.
+However, at scales approaching the Planck length, theories of quantum gravity suggest that the geometry of a space-time cannot be measured below the Planck scale.
+Certainly, different physics gives rise to different minimal lengths.
+For example, the minimal length scale string/M theory is the string length itself \cite{veneziano1986stringy,witten1996reflections,scardigli1999generalized,gross1988string,amati1989can,yoneya1989interpretation,as01,h56,scardigli2018modified}.
 This immediately implies that HUP is not applicable at the Planck scale as it puts no limit to precisely measure length provided momentum is undetermined.
-The inconsistency in Heisenberg's uncertainty principle indicates the need to modify the existing canonical Heisenberg uncertainty principle(HUP) by incorporating gravitational correction.
+The inconsistency in HUP indicates the need to modify the existing canonical HUP by incorporating gravitational correction.

-The consideration of quantum fluctuation in the space-time geometry leads to the Generalized uncertainty principle(GUP) which describes the limitation of measurement of position and momentum.
-The uncertainties of position and momentum depend on the fluctuation of spacetime.
-The greater the uncertainty in the geometry of space, the greater the uncertainty in the position and momentum of the particles\cite{tawfik2015review,lake2021generalised}.
+The consideration of quantum fluctuation in the space-time geometry leads to GUP, which describes the limitation of measurement of position and momentum.
+The uncertainties of position and momentum depend on the fluctuation of spacetimes.
+The greater the uncertainty in the geometry of space, the greater the uncertainty in the position and momentum of the particles \cite{tawfik2015review,lake2021generalised}.
 The notion that gravity might influence the uncertainty principle was first proposed by Mead \cite{mead1964possible}.
-Later, candidate theories of quantum gravity such as String Theory \cite{s3}, Doubly Special Relativity (DSR) Theory, and Black Hole Physics\cite{bosso2021deformed} introduced modifications to the commutation relations between position and momentum, which are known as the Generalized Uncertainty Principle (GUP)\cite{PhysRevD.85.104029,ADLER_1999}.\\
+Later, candidate theories of QG such as string/M Theory \cite{s3}, Doubly Special Relativity (DSR) Theory and Black Hole Physics \cite{bosso2021deformed}, introduced modifications to the commutation relations between position and momentum, which are known as the GUP \cite{PhysRevD.85.104029,ADLER_1999}.

-Keeping in view the current status of quantum cosmology, the GUP-modified cosmological dynamics require more attention than before to extract the low-energy domain of quantum gravity.
-In particular, in this article, we focus on the inflationary era due to GUP-corrected effective dynamics for phantom scalar fields.